 Power pins are what you strive for on your Pinterest profile.
 They are pins with a high number of saves, clicks, impressions, etc. Basically, they’re doing well on all fronts.
 Use this section to see what types of posts are doing well and what pin graphics are doing well.
 I like to compare these to the pins that have been doing well in the last 30 days to see which of these pins I need to recirculate.
 You can also use the list of power pins to create more pins for those posts to keep the momentum going.

 Pinterest analytics is a powerful tool once you understand how to use it!
 We hope these tips help you learn how to read Pinterest analytics and how to use them to enhance your Pinterest strategy.
+If you need help getting set up on Pinterest, go check out our Pinterest ebook that shows you how to set up and use your Pinterest.
 Tell us below if this post helped you out and don’t forget to save it to your board on Pinterest so you can find it later.

 Are you a Female Travel Blogger?